 Roberta earned a BS in Forest Biology from SUNY College of Environmental Science and Forestry and a Master’s degree in Entomology from Cornell University.
 After serving as a biology instructor at various community colleges, she took a research specialist position with the University of Arizona.
 She worked closely with the Cooperative Extension Master Gardener program teaching gardening and entomology, and became a Master Gardener herself.
-She also developed a set of lesson plans about honey bees for the University of Arizona.

 I am a Mom and educator who is homeschooling my two children.
 We use the Growing with Science Blog on a weekly basis as a large part of our science curriculum.
 The materials are diverse, accurate, well written and engaging for the children (and myself).
 Kudos to you on our favorite science web resource.